AdobeDocs/campaign-classic.en/help/platform/using/privacy-management.md

 ---
 # Privacy management {#privacy-management}

 Adobe Campaign offers a set of tools to help you comply with [Privacy regulations](#privacy-management-regulations) (including GDPR, CCPA, PDPA, LGPD).

-Here are the five main capabilities offered by Adobe Campaign to ensure GDPR and other privacy regulations readiness:
+Here are the five main capabilities offered by Adobe Campaign to ensure privacy regulations readiness:

 * **Right to Access**
 * **Right to Delete**
 * **Consent management**